Gearing up to buy a car? The first step is to take stock of your financing options. Consider looking into credit union auto loan options.

 Credit unions are cooperative, member-owned financial institutions.
 In other words, they are created and operated by their members, rather than by shareholders.
 Those members/owners share the profits.

-Typically, you can join a credit union by paying a low, one-time fee or if you belong to a certain community or organization.
+Typically, you can join a credit union by paying a low, one-time fee or if you belong to a specific community or organization.

 How hard is it to get a car loan from a credit union?